-Any student who believes he/she has been or is the victim of bullying, hazing or other aggressive behavior should immediately report the situation to the principal.
+Any student who believes he/she has been or is the victim of bullying, hazing or other aggressive behavior should immediately report the situation to the lead teacher.
 The student may also report concerns to a teacher who will be responsible for notifying the appropriate administrator or board official.
-Complaints against the principal should be filed with the board on advisement from the superintendent of the Intermediate School District.
+Complaints against the lead teacher should be filed with the board on advisement from the superintendent of the Intermediate School District (ISD).
 Complaints against the superintendent should be filed with the board president.